kenilpatepy/Material-You-Apps/README.md

 #### i can't ensure this list to be 100% correct. however, if there is a mistake (Lets be honest, there definitely is.) feel free to inform me!

 - 😼 [Nyas1's List](https://github.com/nyas1/Material-You-app-list) An Amazing material you apps list, it was the inspiration of my list uwu!
-- 🙂 [~Misaka's List~](https://github.com/misaka-13766/Material-You-App-Repository) This repository, and the account has been deleted. ~Another great list with many apps, a very useful source for apps!~
-- 🍴 [Fork of Misaka's list](https://github.com/CHNJohnHK/Material-You-App-Repository) A fork of misaka's now deleted list.
+- 🍴 [CHNJohnHK's list (Fork of Misaka's)](https://github.com/CHNJohnHK/Material-You-App-Repository) A fork of misaka's now deleted list.
 A great list with **A TON** of apps!
+- 👻 [~Misaka's List~](https://github.com/misaka-13766/Material-You-App-Repository) This repository, and the account has been deleted. ~Another great list with many apps, a very useful source for apps!~
 - 🤖 Reddit posts i made: [1](https://www.reddit.com/r/androidapps/comments/12pu8pu/i_made_a_github_list_of_the_material_you_apps_i/), [2](https://www.reddit.com/r/Android/comments/12pu3x3/i_made_a_github_list_of_all_the_material_you_apps/) [3](https://www.reddit.com/r/redditsync/comments/14lkhnz/this_revanced_patch_makes_sync_work_after_api/), Big thanks to all the people who replied!